d9pouces/Moneta/doc/source/hosting.rst

 Heroku
 ------

-First, you need to prepare your Heroku deployment, with a Redis database for efficient caching:
+First, you need to prepare your Heroku deployment:

 .. code-block:: bash